gmgu/study-rust/7_string/README.md

 The length of string literals can be determined in the compile time, so string literals are stored in the stack.

 A variable-length strings should be stored in the heap.
-We can allocated using String::from method.
+Strings can be allocated using String::from method.

 ## Usage
 ```bash